 Adding custom dimensions:

-IMPORTANT: If you applied different index numbers to the custom dimension in step 2, make sure that the new custom dimension are connected to the corresponding index numbers in Google Analytics as well.
+IMPORTANT: If you applied different index numbers to the custom dimension in step 2, make sure that the new custom dimensions are also connected to the corresponding index numbers in Google Analytics.

 Step 5: Publish the changes